 Binge eating can often take place at night when you should be sleeping.
 Avoid watching TV and being on your phone at bedtime.
 Exercise and eat a minimum of 2 hours before bedtime to avoid trouble sleeping.

-If you experience long-term problems for insomnia, you may want to discuss it with your doctor.
+If you experience long-term problems with insomnia, you may want to discuss it with your doctor.
 It is said that people who suffer from insomnia can consume as much as an additional 500 calories per day.

 3. Hit the Gym